We are an independent publishing company founded in 2014.

 Text by SAUL ISLER, with fifty puzzles by CHARLES DUERR

 If you’ve ever wondered how the experts solve those tough acrostic puzzles, check out acrostinado Saul Isler’s engaging treatise.
 Learn how to recognize words from seeing a few letters, use context to guess word endings, and more tips, tricks, and valuable information to crack the most recalcitrant puzzles.
-Then, test your new skills on fifty classic “Dur-acrostics” first published in 1986 by Charles Duerr and reprinted here for your enjoyment.
+Then, test your new skills on fifty classic “Dur-acrostics” first published in the 1980s by Charles Duerr, and reprinted here for your enjoyment.
 Paperback.

 Puzzles by MICHAEL H. DICKMAN

 Pocamug Press proudly presents the Acrostica puzzle series written by Michael H. Dickman.
 Each volume contains fifty challenging acrostic puzzles constructed from thought-provoking quotes, with clues covering subjects from the classics to pop culture.
 Everything comes together in these acclaimed, wide-ranging confections for the mind.
 Paperback.

 Twenty poems by MICHAEL H. DICKMAN